 Off to a flying start

-When Beth Cousins left school to start her apprenticeship in 2013 she never thought that just four years later she would be proving out work for Boeing Sheffield, the new £40 million production facility being built on the site of the old Sheffield airport.
+When Beth Cousins left school to start her apprenticeship in 2013 she never thought that just a few years later she would be proving out work for Boeing Sheffield, the new £40 million production facility built on the site of the old Sheffield airport.

-The new plant, currently due to open in the autumn, will manufacture high-tech components for Boeing’s Next-Generation 737, 737 MAX and 777 aircraft.
+The new plant manufactures high-tech components for Boeing’s Next-Generation 737, 737 MAX and 777 aircraft.

 “It’s really amazing to be involved in such an important project, the first time Boeing have opened a production plant in Europe,” says the former pupil at King Ecgbert School in Dore.
 Beth studied Maths, Physics, Chemistry and Sports Science (she’s a self-confessed ‘gym nut’) and her teachers were all pushing for her to go to university.